Far East Network: Overview

 Now known as the American Forces Network-Japan (AFN-Japan), with the disestablishment in 1997 of the Far East Network, this network provides military members, Department of Defense civilian employees, and State Department diplomatic personnel and their families with news, information and entertainment by over-the-air radio and TV, and by base cable television.

 In addition to its primary military and authorized U.S. civilian audience, AFN-Japan also has a "shadow audience" of an estimated 1.2 million non-military listeners; mostly Japanese studying English, and other English-speaking foreign nationals residing in Japan.

 AFN-Japan is headquartered at Yokota Air Base, a major U.S. Air Force installation on the outskirts of Tokyo, and is also known as "AFN-Tokyo".

 The network has affiliates located at Misawa Air Base (AFN-Misawa), Marine Corps Air Station Iwakuni (AFN-Iwakuni), and Fleet Activities Sasebo (AFN-Sasebo).
 While not operationally part of what was once FEN - US Air Force personnel assigned to the Army Network in Korea (AFKN) were under partial administrative control of the FEN Network Headquarters.

 Also part of AFN-Japan is AFN-Okinawa, located in the Rycom Plaza Housing Area adjacent to Marine Corps Base Camp S.D.
 Butler.

 AFN-Tokyo is also a Regional News Center, collecting news stories from all Pacific military public affairs offices and AFN affiliates, and packages them into the regional newscast, Pacific Report.

 The Pacific Report can be seen every weekday throughout the Pacific and around the world on the AFN-Pacific digital satellite feed and on the Pentagon Channel.

-In the Philippines, FEN Philippines was broadcast on UHF Channel 17 (from 1955 until 1981, FEN operated on Channel 8) in Pampanga and Zambales (as in Subic and Clark bases), and UHF Channel 34 in San Miguel, Bulacan (ABS-CBN Corporation occupied the latter frequency until 2020, due to the network's franchise expiration) and also on UHF Channel 50 in Metro Manila.
+In the Philippines, FEN Philippines was broadcast on UHF Channel 17 (from 1955 until 1981, FEN operated on Channel 8) in Pampanga and Zambales (as in Subic and Clark bases), and UHF Channel 34 in San Miguel, Bulacan (ABS-CBN Corporation occupied the latter frequency until 2020, due to the network's franchise expiration; the Channel 34 frequency is now used by Advanced Media Broadcasting System to broadcast All TV in digital TV) and also on UHF Channel 50 in Metro Manila.
 Its radio stations DWFE-AM in Olongapo and DWFA-AM in Balanga, Bataan, and Far East 95.1 (now RW 95.1) on FM are as a part of their network's operations from 1946 to 1991 but the TV channel was forcibly shut down due to the eruption of Mount Pinatubo and the withdrawal of the U.S. military from Clark.
-Broadcasts ended on June 15, 1991, with Bill & Ted's Excellent Adventures being the last TV show broadcast on the station.
+Regular and live broadcasts in Clark ended after June 15, 1991, with 'Bill & Ted’s Excellent Adventure' and 'Tiny Toon Adventures' being the last TV shows aired.
+After that, FEN Clark became a relay station for FEN Subic because of the damage to its studio in Clark.
+The last known broadcast aired in Clark was the song 'God Bless the USA' on September 15, 1991, while broadcasting continued in FEN Subic until November 1992.